Realistic Cost of Living in Panama

 Of course, you’ll need to adjust rent and other items to fit your lifestyle.
 Add or delete line items you need or do not need.

 The bottom line is that you LIVE BETTER for LESS in Panama.
-You can almost always have less living expenses and you can certainly have LESS STRESS when you move to Panama!
+You can almost always have less living expenses, and you can certainly have LESS STRESS when you move to Panama!

 Jackie Lange

-Jackie Lange is the founder of Panama Relocation Tours and lives in the highlands of Boquete Panama.
-She has helped thousands of people relocate to Panama.
+Jackie Lange is the founder of Panama Relocation Tours.
+Since 2010, she has helped thousands of people relocate to Panama the right way!